-We seek out metaphors to understand reality.
-Metaphors are locomotives of meaning.
-The metaphor we choose is a lens that shapes how we see reality.
-How does the metaphor shape reality?
+The metaphor you choose is a perceptual lens that shapes how you see reality.
+How does the metaphor shape perception?
 Change the metaphor and see how perception changes.
-For example, when choosing a metaphor for the church-body, family, flock, building, army, bride, etc. Different metaphors, even biblical metaphors, change the understanding we have of the same topic.
-What is left out when one metaphor dominates your preaching?
-What is seen differently when we exchange metaphors?
+For example, when choosing a metaphor for the church, there are several options (e.g. body, family, flock, building, army, and bride).
+Different metaphors, even biblical metaphors, change the understanding you have of the same topic.
+If you consistently use "body" as your primary metaphor for the church, what is missing in your preaching?
+What is seen differently when you exchange metaphors?
 Which metaphor functions best for this sermon?

-The most common metaphor used when doing hermeneutics is "Crossing a Bridge."
+The most common metaphor used when doing hermeneutics is "crossing a bridge."
 A "bridge" is a translation metaphor.
 How do you translate the text from the world of the Bible to today's language?
-Timothy Warren, "A Paradigm for Preaching," Bibliotheca Sacra (Oct-Dec 1991): 463-86 discusses how the transition from text to sermon often takes shape as the search for a method of interpretation to bridge the distance between then and now; their world and ours; between the text and our congregation.
+Warren discusses how the transition from text to sermon often takes shape as the search for a method of interpretation to bridge the distance between then and now; their world and ours; between the text and our congregation.

 Questions: Which side of the bridge do we start on?
 The literature almost always says we start on the side of the biblical world and move across the bridge to today.
 The bridge is often a one-way trip.
 However, I live in the 21st century.
 I am an American middle-class male who grew up in Indiana.
 I always start on the contemporary side of the bridge no matter how often I try to tell myself I do not.
-Every day when I open the Bible, I open it in Abilene Texas.
+Every day when I open the Bible, I open it in Abilene, Texas.
 My understanding of politics, finances, social media, etc. influences how I read the Bible.
 My social location biases me in unavoidable ways.
 To claim otherwise is arrogance.
 To claim there is some objective stance and neutral zone for biblical interpretation is a myth rooted in the Cartesian notion that absolute truth is obtainable by finite and fallible humans (Romans 11:33-36; Job 40; Isa 40:12ff).